 Spinal stenosis exercises for pain relief

 If your life has been put on hold because of pain from spinal stenosis, finding relief that can get you back to doing the things you love — whether that means golf or gardening — is very important.
 While medication might be the first thing that comes to mind when you think about pain relief, there are a wide range of options that are effective.
-An exercise program, followed with the guidance of your physician, can be a great way to relieve the painful symptoms of spinal stenosis.
-This is because exercising can strengthen important support muscles in the back and take pressure off the painful nerve compression causing pain and limiting movement.
+An exercise program, followed with the guidance of your doctor, can be a great way to relieve the painful symptoms of spinal stenosis.
+This is because exercising can strengthen important supporting muscles in the back, which can help take pressure off the spine and potentially relieve nerve compression.

 The best exercises to treat spinal stenosis pain

-- Light aerobics — including water aerobics, walking and cycling, to provide a cardiovascular boost, relieve stress and strengthen muscles while still being low impact
+- Light aerobics.
+This can include exercises like water aerobics, walking and cycling to improve cardiovascular health, relieve stress and strengthen muscles.

-- Yoga — deep breathing and poses that can both stretch and strengthen your back and neck
+- Yoga.
+Deep breathing and poses associated with yoga can both stretch and strengthen your back and neck.

-- Physical therapy exercises — specially designed to target painful areas and strengthen supporting muscles
+- Physical therapy exercises.
+Physical therapy includes specially designed exercises to target painful areas and strengthen supporting muscles.

 In addition to potentially relieving nerve compression through strengthening muscles, exercising can help achieve weight-loss goals, relieve stress and improve heart health.